leno22/open-wheel-racing-manager-sim-engine/README.md

 ### ❌ This project **is not**
 - A UI prototype or “vertical slice”
 - A visual demo meant to impress via graphics
-- A licensed Formula 1 / FIA product
-- A project using official names, logos, or trademarks

     </td>
   </tr>